Why API Rate Limiting Matters

 Returning these headers on every response lets clients track their consumption and back off before they hit the limit.
 This prevents the frustrating experience of a client discovering its limits only when receiving a 429 response mid-operation.
 Proactive feedback reduces failed requests and improves the overall client experience.

 Many modern APIs also support the newer standardized header names defined in RFC 6585, using RateLimit-Limit, RateLimit-Remaining, and RateLimit-Reset.
 Supporting both naming conventions ensures compatibility with diverse client libraries.
+The newer format follows a more consistent naming pattern and is recommended for new implementations.

 Rate Limiting Algorithms Explained